harsh-lohana/password-generator/README.md

 # password-generator
-🔑 A website that generates random passwords and allows you to copy them to your clipboard.
+🔑 A password generator with copy to clipboard functionality.